Islam-Made-Easy/islam_made_easy/assets/md/intro.md

 **“Verily Allāh does not forgive that partners are associated with Him** (in worship), **and He forgives whatever is besides that for whoever He wills.
 And whoever commit *shirk* with Allāh, then he has verily gone far astray.”** (An-Nisa 4:116)

-And the Prophet (ﷺ) said in a sahīh hadīth narrated by Abū Hurayrah (رضي‬ الله عنه‬):
+And the Prophet (ﷺ) said in a sahīh hadīth narrated by Abū Hurayrah (رضي الله عنه):

 ***"(On Judgment Day) a caller will call: ‘Verily every Ummah must follow what it used to worship (in dunyā).’
 So the shayātīn, the cross and their awliyā are followed to Hellfire.
   And we will remain, O you believers.
 Then our Lord will come to us and say: ‘Upon what are these?’
 So we will say: ‘We are the slaves of Allāh the believers.
 We have believed in